 When Windows gives Low Disk Space warning or there is no enough space to save new files, most people would consider extending the very partition.
 Luckily, since Windows Vista, Microsoft adds the feature Extend Volume to system built-in Disk Management utility, which could help users enlarge a partition.

-But disappointingly, lots of people complaint that the Extend Volume feature of their Windows is grayed out, like this:
+But disappointingly, lots of people complain that the Extend Volume feature of their Windows is grayed out, like shown below:

 Do you know the exact reason for this issue?
 Have you found an alternative solution?
 If not, keep reading this post to get useful information.